Skip to Content

 • potatoes: Mashed potatoes, baked potatoes, or potato wedges take on a whole new level of deliciousness with a drizzle of Cajun butter.

-• pasta salad: Toss cooked pasta with Cajun butter and grated Parmesan cheese for a quick and flavorful side dish.
+• pasta salad: Toss cooked pasta with Cajun butter and grated Parmesan for a quick, flavorful side dish.

 Other Butter Recipes